fasterthanlime/ooc-docs/source/compilers/json.rst

 ``memberFunction``
 ~~~~~~~~~~~~~~~~~~

-A member function entity has the same attributes as the :ref:`function entity <json-function-entity>`,
+A method entity has the same attributes as the :ref:`function entity <json-function-entity>`,
 but a ``memberFunction`` tag.

 .. note:: The convenient ``This`` type has to be resolved by the compiler.